-Female gynecologists have a tremendous advantage over male gynecologists simply because a woman is more likely to empathize with a problem they may have had or can understand over a male who doesn’t have the same body and may not be able to understand, regardless of their training or knowledge from a textbook.
-Women obviously share the same reproductive organs, so the understanding and potential for having gone through the same issues is very possible.
+Female gynecologists have a tremendous advantage over male gynecologists simply because a woman is more likely to empathize with a problem they may have had or can understand over a male who doesn’t have the same body and may not be able to understand, regardless of their medical school training or knowledge from a textbook.
+Women obviously share the same reproductive organs, so the understanding and potential for having gone through the same issues are very possible.
 Being able to understand and empathize with patients is crucial in gynecology and obstetrics because if you feel the person you are speaking with is likely to understand your condition, you are more likely to share personal information with them comfortably so that they might be able to help you with your problem more effectively.
-This understanding and comfort with disclosure creates a dialogue between the patient and the doctor that might otherwise be impossible.
-As a physician, being able to explain to the patient the emotional and physical nature of a procedure can make the biggest difference in the comfort of the visit.
+This understanding and comfort with disclosure create a dialogue between the patient and the doctor that might otherwise be impossible.
+As a physician, for example, being able to explain to the patient the emotional and physical nature of a pap smear procedure can make the biggest difference in the comfort of the visit.

 There are other general differences between male and female gynecologists that may offer female doctors a greater advantage in treating certain problems, depending on each woman’s unique situation.
 Researchers have reviewed surveys to determine noticeable differences between male and female doctors regarding interactions with their patients.
-For example, among gynecologists, women were found to have a more supportive attitude about abortion than men.
+For example, among gynecologists, women were found to have a more supportive attitude about abortion and birth control than men.
 Depending on the situation, this could be a more positive interaction for the patient depending on their unique situation and needs.
 Male gynecologists also tend to rate the quality of their own work higher than their patients do.
 Men tend to prescribe more pharmaceuticals, which can definitely have its drawbacks.
 Women tend to make more referrals to specialists for medical conditions, which can be beneficial in ensuring the female patient experiences the best care possible from the most knowledgeable doctor.

 An interesting side note to all this is that while there are many benefits in choosing a female gynecologist over a male gynecologist for women, there is still a surprising difference in the pay scale for men versus women.
 With no difference in certifications, female gynecologists are found to earn twenty-three percent less than their male counterparts.
 This is an interesting and shocking fact to discover.
 While there have been many great advancements for women and equality, there is still a noticeable difference in the pay scale for a male versus a female gynecologist.